Port Arthur, Ontario: History

 Port Arthur became a city in April 1907.
 The City of Port Arthur ceased to exist at the end of December 1969.

 Prince Arthur's Landing waterfront district

 In 2006, Prince Arthur's Landing was adopted as the name for a mix-use waterfront redevelopment district incorporating a marina, parkland and trails, public art, restored heritage buildings, and a future hotel.
 Structures include the Baggage Building Arts Centre public gallery, a restored circa-1900 building, the Water Garden Pavilion, a skateboard park, running and cycling trails, as well as public art.

-Crest, motto, and coat of arms
+Arms

 In 1963 Port Arthur acquired a new coat of arms from the College of Arms in London.
 The original crest depicted a wooden fort with wide-open gate with the motto "Gateway to the West."
 The new coat of arms, designed by J.P.
 Brooke-Little, Bluemantle Pursuivant of Arms, featured a heraldic gateway in a framing sun, wavy bars representing water, blue fleurs de lys, a red cross, a lion holding a tree, a moose and a wolf.